 Social Security Process

 Please note that the timeframes are based off an AVERAGE for people who apply for disability benefits in our area.
 The wait time and denial rates change every year.
-These numbers are based off of 2016 numbers and timeframes.

 We can help you fill out your application paperwork and file it on your behalf.

 If your application is denied, Evans & Evans will appeal your case and request reconsidertion.

 If the request is denied, we will request a hearing by an administrative law judge.